 Then again, if the stock is a blue chip one, meaning a company that is fundamentally very strong, with great financials and a balance sheet, then even if the price is consistently falling, due to certain external reasons, it has a good chance of recovery.
 If we take the example of Tesla stock dropping or NVIDIA stock falling, it may not be such a bad idea to invest in them, since they are fundamentally strong businesses.
 So, this is a case that may give you a great return, provided you stay invested in it for the long term.

-Points to analyse
+Points to analyse:

-- Market capitalization - Number of outstanding shares multiplied by value of each share.
+- Market capitalization - Number of outstanding shares multiplied by the value of each share.
 A stock that is consistently falling will face a steady fall in this parameter.

 - Pledging of shares - Promoters often pledge shares to take loan for the business operation.
-Check if a large number of shares are pledged and is the company able to repay the loan.
+Check if a large number of shares are pledged and is the company is able to repay the loan.
 This will show the possibility of company promoters losing control over the management.

 - Debt to equity ratio - This ratio explains the proportion of debt and equity in the company’s balance sheet.
-A company with falling stock prices may have very high D/E ratio, suggesting huge capital outflow on loan.
+A company with falling stock prices may have a very high D/E ratio, suggesting huge capital outflow on loan.

 Conclusion

 I am sure that after reading the above, you got a clear idea regarding what to study and analyze about stocks that are consistently falling in price, in case you are unable to decide whether to invest in them to build wealth.
-However such decisions require experience and in-depth knowledge.
+However, such decisions require experience and in-depth knowledge.
 It is always better to take the help and advice of professionals in this regard so that your funds are invested in securities that have the potential for good returns in the future even though they may not perform well in the short term.

 Related links: